Doctor Who series 6: Promotion

 The first trailer for the sixth series was shown directly after "A Christmas Carol".
 In December 2010, BBC America began airing promotions for the new series with Smith and Gillan in character, announcing that they have landed in America.
 A 15-second teaser trailer was shown on BBC One at 9pm, 22 March 2011.
 This was followed by a one-minute trailer on 30 March 2011.
 BBC America followed with a one-minute trailer on 1 April.
 In addition, two radio trailers were broadcast in the UK in April.

 On 10 June 2011, the BBC released a short 30-second teaser trailer for the second half of the series.
-Smith and Gillan, alongside executive producers Piers Wenger and Beth Willis and "The God Complex" writer Toby Whithouse, attended the 2011 San Diego Comic-Con International in late June to promote the second half of the series.
+Smith and Gillan, alongside executive producers Piers Wenger and Beth Willis and "The God Complex" writer Toby Whithouse, attended the 2011 San Diego Comic-Con in late June to promote the second half of the series.
 There a one-minute trailer and a clip of "The God Complex" was shown.
 A 40-second trailer was released on 4 August 2011 for BBC One.
 A 30-second trailer from BBC America was released on 12 August 2011.
 An alternative trailer aired on CBBC in August 2011.

 In addition, the BBC released prequels on the Doctor Who official website to promote some of the episodes.
 The first, for "The Impossible Astronaut", was released on 25 March 2011.
 Prequels were subsequently released to promote "The Curse of the Black Spot", "A Good Man Goes to War", "Let's Kill Hitler", and "The Wedding of River Song".